sbt/sbt-native-packager/_sources/formats/jdkpackager.txt

 JDKPackager Plugin
 ==================

-JDK 8 from Oracle includes the tool `javapackager` (née `javafxpackager`), which generates native application launchers and installers for MacOS X, Windows, and Linux.
-This plugin complements the existing `sbt-native-packager` formats by taking the settings and staged output from `JavaAppPackaging` and passing them through `javapackager` to create native formats per Oracle's defined mechanisms.
+JDK 8 from Oracle includes the tool ``javapackager`` (née ``javafxpackager``), which generates native application launchers and installers for MacOS X, Windows, and Linux.
+This plugin complements the existing `sbt-native-packager` formats by taking the settings and staged output from ``JavaAppPackaging`` and passing them through ``javapackager`` to create native formats per Oracle's provided features.

+The actual mechanism used by this plugin is the support provided by the ``lib/ant-javafx.jar`` Ant task library, which provides more capabilities than the ``javapackager`` command line version, but the idea is the same.

-This plugin's most relevant addition to the core `sbt-native-packager` capabilities is the generation of MacOS X App bundles, and associated `.dmg` and `.pkg` package formats.
+This plugin's most relevant addition to the core `sbt-native-packager` capabilities is the generation of MacOS X App bundles, and associated ``.dmg` and ``.pkg`` package formats.
 With this plugin complete drag-and-drop installable application bundles are possible, including the embedding of the JRE.
-It can also generate Windows `.exe` and `.msi` installers provided the requisite tools are available on the Windows build platform.
+It can also generate Windows ``.exe`` and ``.msi`` installers provided the requisite tools are available on the Windows build platform (see below).
+While Linux package formats are also possible via this plugin, it is likely the native `sbt-native-packager` support for ``.deb`` and ``.rpm`` formats will provide more configurability.

 .. contents::
   :depth: 2